kubedb/docs/docs/guides/mongodb/scaling/vertical-scaling/replicaset.md

 }
 ```

-You can see the Pod has the default resources which is assigned by Kubedb operator.
+You can see the Pod has the default resources which is assigned by KubeDB operator.

 We are now ready to apply the `MongoDBOpsRequest` CR to update the resources of this database.